vivekmahajan380/containerizing-angular-app/README.md

       docker rmi [repository-name]/[image-name]:[tag-name]

-NOTE: Dockerfile in the project is very importatnt as that is used to cerate the image of the application and corresponding dependencies.
+`NOTE`: Dockerfile in the project is very importatnt as that is used to cerate the image of the application and corresponding dependencies.

-### Angularapp
+#### Angularapp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.10.